 So I started with a pie pumpkin (also called sugar pumpkins), which are meant for baking as opposed to the gigantic squashes that we carve up for jack-o’-lanterns.
 You could absolutely use sweet potatoes or butternut/acorn squash if pie pumpkins aren’t available.
 It should be roasted just until it’s soft and can be cubed, but not so much that it turns to mush when it’s mixed with sauteed onions and toasted curry powder.
 After baking, these pasties totally resembled baked samosas, with their super buttery crust and the warm, spiced squash filling.
 Perfect autumn snack!

 I have to be totally honest though: I don’t actually think pumpkin pasties are savory.
-Although I’d love to think that the kids had a savory, salty snack thrown in with all the treats, it seems like most of the witches and wizards in the books have major sweet tooths.
-So I made a sweet version as well!
+Although I’d love to think that the kids in the books had a savory, salty snack thrown in with all the treats, it seems like most of the witches and wizards in the books have major sweet tooths.
+So I made a sweet version as well.

 Sweet Pumpkin Pasties

 Okay, let me come clean.
 This recipe uses half of a pumpkin for the curried pasties and a portion of a can of pumpkin puree for the sweet.
-It’s a crime, I know.
+It’s a crime, I know—now there’s this leftover pumpkin that you have to deal with.
 Why did I commit this atrocity, you may ask?
 It came down to my stubborn imagination of a realistic shelf-stable sweet pasty.
 Pastries with diced veggies in them just aren’t going to stay fresh and edible for as long as ones with pureed fillings potentially could.

 I know what you’re thinking: why not just puree the second half of that pumpkin we just roasted?
 I’ve got an answer for that too.
 Canned pureed pumpkin is actually made of closely related varieties of squash that have more concentrated sweetness and the “pumpkin” flavor that we’re familiar with, more so than the sugar pumpkins that you can find in stores.
 Sure, you could totally blend that other half and use it for your sweet pasties—but I strongly prefer the canned stuff when it comes to pumpkin puree.
 Don’t worry though!
 The other half of the roasted pumpkin is an excellent addition to cooked grains or pasta, chili, or a creamy pumpkin soup.
 The remainder of the canned puree can be used to make pumpkin juice or in any of these great suggestions.